PipedreamHQ/pipedream/docs/docs/components/migrating/README.md

   * [Advanced: Using Async Options](#advanced--using-async-options)

 ## Overview
-This document is targeted at developers who created actions in Pipedream's UI prior to April 2021.
-The purpose is to help users migrate legacy actions to the new component model.
-There is no current timeline for the deprecation of legacy actions, but developers are encouraged to migrate to the new model.
+This document is for developers who previously created actions in [Pipedream's UI](https://pipedream.com/actions).
+The purpose is to help users migrate exiting actions to the new component model.
+There is currently no timeline for the deprecation of actions developed in the UI, but developers are encouraged to migrate to the new model.

 ## Key Changes

-Following are the key changes to the development patterns for creating actions using Pipedream's component and legacy models.
+Following are the key changes to the development pattern for creating actions using Pipedream's component and legacy models.

 **User Input**

-Legacy actions supported user input via `params`. `params` were used in code and the definition was derived.
+Legacy actions supported capturing user input via `params`. `params` were used in code and the definition was derived.

 The component model does not support `params`.
 You need to migrate `params` references to `props`. `props` must be explicitlly declared and defined prior to using them in code.